 The minute he found a stable home in New York, his work prospered and his fame swelled.
 He made paintings, drawings, murals, advertisements and greeting cards, he wrote books, he made more and more money.
 Business was always good for him, it seems.

 But it was not possible for even Deirdre Bair to fully catalogue the many and convoluted psychodramas of Saul Steinberg’s personal life in a 732-page biography, so I won’t attempt even a thumbnail sketch here.
 Suffice it to say that his romantic history makes Don Draper’s look pretty low-T and the Steinberg family was like something out of a telenovela, and all of this took its toll over the years.
 So by the time 1976 rolled around, he was in kind of a dark place.
 His much-loved sister Lica had died a few months before, of complications from surgery; at her graveside he wept for the first time since he was a boy in Romania, a half century before.
 His girlfriend, Sigrid, was very ill with depression.
-New York was at a low ebb, too, rising poverty, unemployment and gas prices.
-A massive bomb went off at La Guardia.
-And he had started out well acquainted with the darkness, as we know.
+New York was at a low ebb, too, with rising poverty, unemployment and gas prices.
+A massive bomb had gone off at La Guardia.
+And Steinberg had started out well acquainted with the darkness, as we know.

 When “View of the World from 9th Avenue” became the most-copied, most-admired and most ubiquitous New Yorker cover in the magazine’s history, Steinberg got really mad about the many shabby parodies and copies of it he saw all over.
 He finally got fed up and sued Columbia Pictures over their version, created to promote the film Moscow on the Hudson [Steinberg v.
 Columbia Pictures Industries, 663 F. Supp.
 706 (S.D.N.Y.
 1987)].
 It took four years and a lot of grief, but he won.
 Columbia paid him nearly a quarter million dollars, that is, about half a million in today’s money.